This post may contain affiliate links. Please see my disclosure policy to learn more.

 Red Oak

 The red oaks, sometimes known as northern red oaks, are a terrible mess to deal with on many levels.
 For one thing, their seeds are contained in a hard, spiny shell that’s nearly impossible to remove from clothing or skin.
 They’re also very messy when they drop their leaves and acorns, which can be a real pain if you have a lawn.
-If you have red oak, you can expect to spend a lot of time and money keeping it under control.
+If you have red oak trees, you can expect to spend a lot of time and money keeping them under control.

 Bradford Pear Tree